 Colletes (Cellophane Bee Group)

 14 species, 805 specimens

 There are two main groups of Colletes.
 The Spring Group often nests in huge aggregations in open soils or cliff faces, noticeable because of the males swarming over the aggregations waiting for emerging females.
-Remaining Fall Group members are primarily pollen specialists, smaller, uncommon, and summer to fall species.
+Remaining Fall Group members are primarily specialists (using pollen from only a small number of plants), smaller, uncommon, and summer to fall species.

-Field Marks: ♀♂Eyes, distance between two inner borders, decreases travelling from top of head towards mandibles, making the bee look "cute."
-Most common species hairy, with thick pale hair throughout the thorax and head, and an unbroken thick band of short, prone, pale hair along the rims of the abdomen. ♀Head, covered with hair throughout except clypeus (most species).
+Field Marks: ♀♂Eyes, distance between two inner borders, decreases travelling from top of head towards mandibles, making the bee look "cute," giving the head a heart-shaped look.
+Most common species hairy, with thick pale hair throughout the thorax and head, and an unbroken thick band of short, prone, pale hair along the rims of the abdominal segments. ♀Head, covered with hair throughout except clypeus (most species).
 Abdomen, cone-shaped, tapering uniformly to the end. ♂Head, completely covered in hairs, including clypeus.
-Note: Wings provide definitive character, but usually difficult/impossible to see; one of outer veins of the wing is s-shaped rather than straight (second recurrent vein); this is sometimes clear when photographs are taken.
+Note: Wings provide definitive character, but usually difficult/impossible to see in the field; one of outer veins of the wing (right side, dorsal view) is s-shaped rather than straight or uniformly curved (second recurrent vein); this is sometimes clear when photographs are taken.

 Flight Season: spring to fall

 Size Relative to Honey Bee: 0.75 - 1X

 Position of Wings Feeding on Flowers: Overlapping

-Location of Pollen Carrying Hairs: Hind femur and tibia, but can also include side of thorax and underside of abdomen

-Similar Genera: Nomia - (very rare group) has a similar "cute" face.
+Location of Pollen Carrying Hairs: Hind femur and tibia, but can also include side of thorax and underside of abdomen Similar Genera: Nomia - (very rare group) has a similar "cute" face.
 Abdomen rims bare with glowing band of pearlescent white color.
 Halictus - Eyes, inner edges do not converge.
-Thorax and head with only sparse covering of short upright hairs; integument clearly visible throughout.
+Thorax and head with only sparse covering of short upright hairs; integument clearly visible throughout. ♀Abdomen, apex, with noticeable longitudinal trough-like slit down the center.
 Andrena - Eyes, inner edges do not converge.
-Face can be hairy but top of thorax only rarely with thick long hair.
+Face can be hairy but top of thorax only rarely with thick long hair. ♀Face, shiny areas of white or slightly brown hairs along inner border of eyes.
 Apis - Eyes, hairy.
 Female, hind tibia, broad, flattened and bare in center.
 Nest: Ground (Spring Group in aggregations) Flowers: Spring Group forage primarily on trees and shrubs.
 Members of the Fall Group each primarily gather pollen from a single genus of plant, most of which are perennial forbs.

 Hylaeus (Masked Bee Group) 13 species, 1927 specimens The new observer will mistake these for wasps as they are small, thin, black, nearly hairless, and carry pollen internally.
 Look for them on flat-topped flowers like Queen Anne's Lace and daisy-like flowers with easy access to pollen and nectar.
 Field Marks: ♀♂Thin, wasp-like, nearly hairless.
 All black integument except for light markings on face and thorax collar, and usually 0.5 or more of tibia (Two uncommon wetland species with dark red on first sections of abdomen).
-Distance between inner edges of eyes strongly narrow/converge towards mandibles. ♀With narrow triangular to linear pale markings centered in the small area between the eye, antennae, and clypeus. ♂Similar to female except that pale markings usually completely to nearly completely cover face below antennae, markings in some species extend as short peninsulas above the antennae.
+Distance between inner edges of eyes strongly narrowing/converging towards mandibles. ♀With narrow triangular to linear pale markings centered on each side in the small area between the eye, antennae, and clypeus. ♂Similar to female except that pale markings usually completely to nearly completely cover face below antennae, markings in some species extend as short peninsulas above the antennae.
 Flight Season: Late spring to fall, primarily summer Size Relative to Honey Bee: 0.5X Position of Wings Feeding on Flowers: Overlapping